REV23Docs/rev23-desktop-docs/docs/quick-start/set-service-prices.md

 1. Navigate to **Configuration > Service Types** to open the Service Types List View.

-2. Much like the Inventory Item List View you saw when we added a sellable item, the Service Types List View also has a category tree on the left hand side.
+2. Much like the Inventory Item List View you saw when we added a retail item, the Service Types List View also has a category tree on the left hand side.
 Expanding the tree allows you to dig into each of the subcategories.
 Let's expand the **Piercing** category by clicking the arrow to the left of the category, then expand the **Ear** subcategory.
 This will show us all of the service types in the Ear category on the right.

     ![REV23 Desktop](img/service_types_list_view.png)